KohaILS/koha-manual-zh-cn/source/circulation.rst

 A summary of all items checked in will appear below the checkin box

 |image530|

+     **Note**

+     -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: checkedintable).

 If you are checking items in that were put in the book drop while the library was closed you can check the 'Book drop mode' box before